Lecture

 Though lectures are much criticised as a teaching method, universities have not yet found practical alternative teaching methods for the large majority of their courses.
 Critics point out that lecturing is mainly a one-way method of communication that does not involve significant audience participation but relies upon passive learning.
 Therefore, lecturing is often contrasted to active learning.
 Lectures delivered by talented speakers can be highly stimulating; at the very least, lectures have survived in academia as a quick, cheap, and efficient way of introducing large numbers of students to a particular field of study.

 Lectures have a significant role outside the classroom, as well.
 Academic and scientific awards routinely include a lecture as part of the honor, and academic conferences often center on "keynote addresses", i.e., lectures.
 The public lecture has a long history in the sciences and in social movements.
-Union halls, for instance, historically have hosted numerous free and public lectures on a wide variety of matters.
+For instance, union halls have historically hosted numerous free and public lectures on a wide variety of matters.
 Similarly, churches, community centers, libraries, museums, and other organizations have hosted lectures in furtherance of their missions or their constituents' interests.
 Lectures represent a continuation of oral tradition in contrast to textual communication in books and other media.
 Lectures may be considered a type of grey literature.